Min Kyung-hoon: Audition-related and trainee days

 Min went to the audition for AYON Entertainment along with a friend without thinking seriously about it.
 He auditioned for the company, which would later become Buzz's first agency, in a karaoke room.
 Once the company heard him sing, they liked him and wanted to immediately sign a contract with him.
 Min would then record songs under this agency and become a singer.

-He signed a contract with a company in late spring 2002 and gave up on both sports and school to focus on singing.
+He signed a contract with the company in late spring 2002 and gave up on both sports and school to focus on singing.
 Min joined Buzz in June 2002 as the group's vocalist.
 The band's members practiced instruments together for two years.
 Min, having been added to the band later, often had to stay up at night and practice his vocals without rest.

 2003-2007: Buzz activity days

 Buzz made their official debut with "Morning Of Buzz" on October 11, 2003.
 Their second studio album "Effect" included songs like "Coward", "Thorn", and "Travel to Me" that gained extreme popularity.
 In their third album "Perfect", the song "You Don't Know Men" was well received.
 He was given the nickname "Ssamja" because he made a mistake singing this song.
 On May 17, 2007, Buzz disbanded temporarily as the members, with the exception of Min, began their mandatory military service.
 Min was confirmed to continue solo activities while the members are serving the military.
 On June 25, 2007, Buzz released the single "Love Is My Heart, Part 2".